apache/druid/docs/development/extensions-contrib/delta-lake.md

 ## Known limitations

-- This extension only reads from the latest Delta table snapshot as the kernel API only supports that.
+- This extension relies on the Delta Kernel API and can only read from the latest Delta table snapshot.
-- Column filtering isn't supported yet.
-So the extension will read all the columns in the configured table.
+- Column filtering isn't supported.
+The extension reads all columns in the configured table.